 Khajuraho, a small village in Madhya Pradesh, is reputed for its sumptuous temples, built under the Chandela dynasty and listed as Unesco World Heritage.
 They are famous all over the world for their relief sculptures of the “art of love”.

-The temples were built by kings of the Chandela dynasty, over a period stretching from the 10th to the 13th centuries.
+Khajuraho boasts without a doubt one of the most beautiful ancient site in India.
+The Chandelas, Rajput rulers of central India, built these splendid monuments over a period stretching from the 10th to the 11th centuries.
 There were originally 85 but only 22 are still standing.
 They included both Hindu and Jain temples.

 Khajuraho temples were in active use through the end of 12th century.
 This changed in the 13th century, after the army of Delhi Sultanate, under the command of the Muslim Sultan Qutb-ud-din Aibak, attacked and seized the Chandela kingdom.

 From the 13th century to the 18th century, the region was dominated by various Muslim dynasties.
 During this period, a good number of Hindu monuments were desecrated.
 It is fortunate that those of Khajuraho were spared.
 Historians believe that the site’s isolation protected it from destruction.

 The temples were gradually forgotten and, over the centuries, nature took back its rights, engulfing the village.

 It is an English surveyor, T.S.
 Burt, who will rediscover the various sites of Khajuraho in 1840.
 Renovation work was undertaken in the 20th century and lasted about 15 years.

 There are three groups of temples, West, East and South.

 The most importants group is the West group.
 Among them, that of Kandariya Mahadeva, dedicated to Shiva, is the most remarkable.